bpvickers/csv_decision/README.md

 # csv-decision - Work In Progress
-`csv-decision` is a Ruby Gem for CSV based decision tables.
+`csv-decision` is a Ruby gem for CSV based decision tables.
 It accepts decision table logic encoded in a CSV file, which can then be used to implement complex conditional logic.

 `csv-decision` has many useful features: